STYLE YOUR HAIR THE RIGHT WAY

 Ladies, did you know that if you tug on your hair too often, you can fall prey to hair fall?
 It’s totally cool to experiment with your hair, but keep in mind to not often rely on hairstyles that have you pulling on your hair too hard and pinning it down often.
 What really happens when you have hairstyles and updos that have your hair taut against your scalp, is you are lifting the hair follicle out of its place.
 Continuously pulling at your hair as you style will eventually lead to hair fall, and you don’t want that.

-Some of the hairstyles mentioned below are the ones that we do very often.
+Some of the hairstyles and hair care tips mentioned below are the ones that we do very often.
 If not avoiding them, let’s try and give them a little twist to avoid hairfall and hair damage due to styling

 Ponytails need you to brush your hair nice and neatly and collect all the hair to finally tie it up at the back of the head.
 For a sleek, high ponytail, you would ideally pull it back nice and tight and secure it with a hair tie.
 Now, what this does is block the blood circulation to your hair follicles.
 The first signs of having a ponytail as a regular hairstyle will be seen in a receding hairline.